MAZ12211/developer-commentary-maker/HOWTOUSE.md

 - `hard-pico-devCom.json` will work in the `Hard` difficulty `Pico` variation (for playable characters).
 - `normal-default-devCom.json` will work in the `Normal` difficulty `default` variation (pretty much what you want if you don't plan on remixes or playable characters).

-I hope you understand how it works now
+I hope you understand how it works now!
+Moving on to the text steps...

 ---